0x13omb3r/handshake-mailserver/README.md

 If you are using the container to handle the SSL, then you will need to map the "Public Facing Ports" into the container.
 If you are handling the SSL externally, then you will need to map the "Conainter's Ports" into the container.

+You may also want to map port 587 into the container.
+Even if you are handing the SSL externally, you should map port 25 into the container for the benefit of older SMTP servers.

 If you do not provide a `server.pem` file, the system will make one using an ephemeral private certificate authority, using the information attributes in the `policy.json` file (see below).